BestTimesToVisit.com Logo

 attraction

-Hike or take a cable car up Montjuïc Hill for breathtaking panoramic views of the city and harbor.
-In the evening, witness the spectacular Magic Fountain show – a mesmerizing display of water, light, and music.
+Hike or take a cable car up Montjuïc Hill for panoramic views of Barcelona.
+In the evening, witness the mesmerizing Magic Fountain show, a spectacle of water, light, and music.
+Check showtimes in advance.

 Best time: April-October